blacknon/lssh/cmd/lspipe/README.md

 `lspipe` keeps a selected host set in the background and lets you reuse it from local shell pipelines.
 It is designed for cases where you want to choose hosts once, keep that session alive, and then run multiple commands through the same selection later.

+Session-based execution works on Linux, macOS, and Windows.
 Named pipe bridges created with `--mkfifo` are currently supported on Unix-like systems only.

 ## Usage